joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

 For Kubernetes specific monitors, there are a few pod statuses that I would like to be notified about:
 - CrashloopBackOff
 - ImagePullBackOff
-- There are less available pods than the desired
+- The number of available pods are less than the desired

 ## Performance and Scalability
 I've already covered a little about auto scaling both your nodes and pods in my previous Kubernetes guide.
 But here's a few more things you can do with it.